Donut Hole Trail: Route

 The western terminus of the Donut Hole Trail is at the corner of Pennsylvania Route 120 and Jericho Road in the village of Jericho, which in turn is a short distance east of a junction with Pennsylvania Route 872.
 The trail begins at a relatively low elevation near Sinnemahoning Creek but quickly climbs to the top of the Allegheny Plateau, gaining about 1,500 feet of elevation in about the first four miles.
 At 5.3 miles, the trail exits Cameron County and remains in Clinton County for the rest of its distance.
 At 7.2 miles the trail descends into a vast system of hollows formed by Cooks Run and its tributaries, then climbs back to the top of the plateau and visits a significant vista over Kettle Creek at 11.9 miles.
 The trail then descends into that creek's canyon.

 At 14.3 miles, the hiker reaches a recent relocation, where a former route of the Donut Hole Trail departs to the south and heads to a wet, bridgeless crossing of the wide Kettle Creek.
 For safety reasons, in the 2010s the official route of the Donut Hole Trail was moved onto an old side trail that heads north along the creek, after which the hiker heads south on the paved road through Kettle Creek State Park.
 This added seven-tenths of a mile to the Donut Hole Trail's total length.

 After departing Kettle Creek State Park, the trail trends northeast and climbs vigorously to the top of the Allegheny Plateau again, traversing an area with many vistas.
 The trail jogs briefly on Pennsylvania Route 144 at 26.6 miles, and reaches a prominent footbridge over Paddy Run at 32.3 miles.
 This is followed by an incongruous wetland complex, and then a descent to Shingle Branch at 36.0 miles.
 The Donut Hole Trail crosses this wide creek without bridges four times then reaches a junction with the Susquehannock Trail System (STS) at 37.1 miles.
-The two trails are concurrrent for the next 8.6 miles.
+The two trails are concurrent for the next 8.6 miles.
 The hiker passes a shelter (associated with the STS) at 38.9 miles, followed by a walk along Greenlick Run and then a significant descent to the Left Branch of Young Womans Creek at 44.5 miles, using a high footbridge called Ted's Truss in honor of a state forester.
 The hiker then climbs very steeply up Morgan Hollow, and the Donut Hole Trail and STS split at 45.7 miles, at Fork Hill Road.